 Hydro REIN offers renewable energy solutions for more sustainable industries.
 Set up as a separate company, Hydro REIN facilitates access to affordable renewable power, sourced from our portfolio of hydro, solar and wind projects in Brazil and the Nordics.
 We also provide industrial scale solutions to improve energy efficiency, reduce emissions and cut costs.

 Hydro Havrand, a fully-owned Hydro company, offers green hydrogen made from renewable energy and industrial fuel switch solutions to help bring the world to net-zero emissions.
 We will develop, operate and own green hydrogen facilities, and provide our expertise to customers within heavy industries, maritime sector and heavy transport to enable them to transition to renewable energy.
 These sectors add up to almost 30 per cent of global CO2 emissions, but with green hydrogen we can change that.
 We can convert zero-emission, renewable energy into hydrogen for input in industrial processes and also as fuel for shipping and trucking.

-Because it takes a lot of energy to produce primary aluminum, it is very important to use energy sources that leave a small carbon footprint.
-An aluminum plant which bases its electricity on coal leaves a CO2 footprint five times larger than one that bases its production on electricity from renewable sources.
+Because it takes a lot of energy to produce primary aluminium, it is very important to use energy sources that leave a small carbon footprint.
+An aluminium plant which bases its electricity on coal leaves a CO2 footprint five times larger than one that bases its production on electricity from renewable sources.

-The low carbon footprint of Hydro’s aluminum is a unique competitive advantage, and it is in large enabled by efficient technology and emission-free power in the aluminum production process.
+The low carbon footprint of Hydro’s aluminium is a unique competitive advantage, and it is in large enabled by efficient technology and emission-free power in the aluminium production process.

 On these pages you can find out more about Energy’s operations and our strategy.